Phymath0Masics/debrajbanerjee.github.io/_pages/cv.md

 Summary
 ======
-I aim to pursue a highly challenging career where I can contribute the best of my skills and efforts.
-My goal is to learn more, work hard, improve my skills, and contribute something fundamental to the field of AI & ML.
+I aim to build a career at the intersection of optimization, computational physics, and AI, focusing on mathematical modeling, large-scale algorithms, and efficient methods that advance both theory and applications.

 Education
 ======